CALIFORNIA PROJECT PREPARATION PROGRAM

 The passage of the federal Bipartisan Infrastructure Law and Inflation Reduction Act, and of California’s historic 2021 and 2022 State budget, have unlocked a once in a generation amount of federal and state resources to support critical infrastructure investments.
 The need for these investments has never been more urgent, as communities across the state face mounting existential climate risks and historic inequality only exacerbated by the pandemic.
 The CRP Project Preparation Program aims to ensure that communities most in need of these investments can overcome barriers and achieve inter-generalization impact.

-Program scope within a typical infrastructure project cycle
+Program scope of a typical infrastructure project includes:

-The Program will identify promising, community-supported projects and work with partners and key stakeholders to:
+The Program identifies promising, community-supported projects and work with partners and key stakeholders to:

 Create Stronger Project Narratives